Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS student guide - Lift and shift.md

 _Networking and Security_

 1. Which peering options and other ExpressRoute features would be required?

 2. Can you identify the workflow that Lucerne will need to follow to enable ExpressRoute in its environment?

 3. The networking team has provided the following address space for creating the virtual network: 10.0.1.0/24.
 The on-premises network uses the following address space: 172.16.0.0/16.
     By drawing a diagram, what connectivity options and subnets would you use for the network design?

 4. What additional security measures can you take to minimize the attack surface of each application at the network level?

 5. What does Lucerne need to do to allow isolated access to different components of Azure?
 Specifically, your design should allow the network infrastructure team to manage the virtual network, the procurement infrastructure team to manage the procurement infrastructure, and the HR team to manage the HR application.

 6. How can Lucerne control and monitor their Azure spend?

+7. How can Lucerne monitor every level of their applications in Azure for performance and availability?

 _Migration - Procurement system_